timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-10-08
+# Objectives for Today 2025-10-09

 - Just Chatting as we Get started & warmed up.
-- ~30 minutes building tech tree upgrades.
+- SupplyRun_v3
-- Maybe adding a "Text Box" for multi-line support?
+- ~Building tech tree upgrades.
 - Create a list of features required to tackle for Rusty Racer (alpha)

 ## Events / Notices / Coming Soon